 - Add chickpeas and spinach, turn heat to medium, and cover.
 The spinach will wilt and the chickpeas will heat through.

-- Stir stew, adding the lime juice.
+- Stir stew, adding the lime juice and cilantro.
 The squash will naturally integrate into the sauce to thicken slightly.

-- Serve over rice, quinoa, or cous cous and top with cucumber yogurt sauce, if desired.
+- Serve over rice, quinoa, cauliflower rice, or cous cous if desired.